 3. Manuscript types

-Manuscripts may be submitted as Regular papers, Short Reports, i-Reviews, Journal Club (formerly, i-Comment), Short & Sweet or Translation papers.
+Manuscripts may be submitted as Regular papers, Short Reports, Registered Reports, i-Reviews, Journal Club (formerly, i-Comment), Short & Sweet or Translation papers.

 Regular papers: These form the bulk of the content in both journals.
 They are open submissions on any aspect of perception involving any one or more sensory modalities.
 Sections should usually include (in order): abstract, introduction, methods, results (and discussion), and (general) discussion.
 The abstract is limited to 200 words.
 Authors are particularly encouraged to aim for brevity and, where possible, to submit content that is not essential to understanding the paper as supplementary materials.
 Authors should also write in a style that will be accessible to readers without expertise in the immediate subject area of the article.